 \subsection{Continuous Gravitational Wave Signal Model}

-During the saturation phase, the r-mode oscillations produce a continuous gravitational wave (CGW) signal dominated by $l=m=2$ current quadrupole \cite{Owen:1998xg}.
-In this period, the noise-free strain $h(t)$ in the detector is of the form \cite{JFK-1}:
+During the saturation phase, the r-modes or their relativistic counterparts (ALH modes) produce a continuous gravitational wave (CGW) signal dominated by $l=m=2$ current quadrupole \citep{Owen:1998xg}.
+In this period, the noise-free strain $h(t)$ in the detector is of the form \citep{JFK-1}:

-where ${\mathcal A}_i$ are functions of the amplitude parameters: the characteristic strain amplitude ($h_{0}$), the inclination angle ($\iota$) between the Neutron star's rotation axis and line of sight, the polarization ($\psi$) and initial phase ($\phi_{0}$).
+where ${\mathcal A}_i$ are functions of the amplitude parameters: the characteristic strain amplitude ($h_{0}$), the inclination angle ($\iota$) between the neutron star's rotation axis and line of sight, the polarization ($\psi$) and initial phase ($\phi_{0}$).
 The parameters represented by $\vec{\lambda}$ are called the phase parameters; they include the star's sky position, the gravitational wave frequency ($f$), the frequency derivatives ($f^{k}$), and if the star is in a binary system, its orbital parameters.
-The signal model is similar to the one produced by mountains, except the polarization $\psi$ must be reinterpreted as $\psi + \frac{\pi}{4}$ for a signal produced by the r-mode oscillations \cite{Owen:2010ng}.

-The characteristic strain amplitude for r-mode oscillations is given by \cite{Owen:2010ng}:
+The characteristic strain amplitude for r-mode oscillations is given by \citep{Owen:2010ng}:

-where $r$ is the distance to the star from SSB, $M$ is the mass of the star, $R$ is the radius of the star, $\alpha_{s}$ is the r-mode saturation amplitude, $f$ is the gravitational frequency which is approximately related to the rotational frequency of the neutron star by $f \approx \frac{4}{3} f_{rot}$, with corrections depending on the nuclear equation of state of the star \cite{Idrisy:2014qca}, and $\tilde{J}$ is a dimensionless parameter that also depends on the equation of state of the star and is given by \cite{Owen:1998xg}:
+where $r$ is the distance to the star from the solar system barycenter (SSB), $M$ is the mass of the star, $R$ is the radius of the star, $\alpha_{s}$ is the r-mode saturation amplitude, $f$ is the gravitational wave frequency, and $\tilde{J}$ is a dimensionless parameter that depends on the equation of state of the star and is given by \citep{Owen:1998xg}: